 They also published a book arguing against the minimum wage “Minimum Wage: The High Cost of Increasing Minimum Wage in Wisconsin to $15.”
 This book was then endorsed via conservative media such as the Washington Free Beacon and local Wisconsin media.

-For the most part, they source to credible outlets such as The Washington Post, The Atlantic, BBC, USA Today, NPR as well as government sources such as supremecourt.gov and less known sources such as constitution.org.
+For the most part, they source from credible outlets such as The Washington Post, The Atlantic, BBC, USA Today, NPR as well as government sources such as supremecourt.gov and less known sources such as constitution.org.
 When it comes to science, The Badger Institute does not reject human-influenced climate change, although they do support free-market solutions.

 A factual search reveals that the Badger Institute has not failed a fact check by IFCN fact-checkers, however as the Wisconsin Policy Research Institute they failed numerous fact checks.